One Platform. Seamless Orchestration. Infinite Applications. |

 Achieving Clinical Excellence Through Post-Discharge Communication

-Despite the hurdles, both organizations have seen significant results with its post-discharge program.
+Despite the hurdles, both organizations have seen significant results with their post-discharge programs.

 “Anecdotally, we all know that if you do a good job with post-discharge care, if you’re helping patients transition home safely and closing these gaps, you end up with patients who are happier, who have better health outcomes, who don’t return to the hospital for unnecessary readmissions or revisits.
 But it’s hard to quantify that,” said Pinn-Kirkland.